|Baker Street Brewery's founder and head brewer Art Hannemann takes you

 100 Brooks Blvd

-Actually if you took the train to the Sommerville Station you could easily get a cab to
+Actually if you took the train to the Sommerville Station you could easily get a cab to take

-Several readers wrote me about this bar so I finally decided to make a trip to investigate.
+readers wrote me about this bar so I finally decided to make a trip to investigate.

 Northside Lounge is a small freindly neighborhood bar with a juke box, pool table, open